Teufelchen1/FATX-on-a-snake/README.md

 python3 main.py /path/to/partition.img
 ```
 where partition.img is a FATX partition.
 Not a Xbox harddrive image.
 Just a plain partition.
 Note: Huge (>4 GB) partitions may take a while...
-I didn't bother with optimisations.
+I didn't bother with optimisations yet.

 ## Example API usage:
 Open your image file and print some information